 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards after the draft Finalized by the Ear, Nose, Throat and Head & Neck Surgery (ENT - H&N) Instruments Sectional Committee had been approved by the Medical Equipment and Hospital Planning Division Council.

-This standard was originally published in 1976.
-The First revision of this standard has been brought out to align it with recent developments and to bring the standard in line with the latest style and format of Indian Standards.
+This standard was first published in 1976.
+This revision of this standard has been brought out to align it with recent developments and to bring the standard in line with the latest style and format of Indian Standards.

 The composition of the committee responsible for formulation of this standard is given in Annex A.